-We have had almost 2 years together and he is awesome.
+We have had 3 plus years together and he is awesome.
 He still thanks me several times a week for the opportunity to work in the trade.
 What I have learnt is there are few trade opportunities available for young people; heating companies would rather have an experienced, fully licenced worker.
-I have committed to help him upgrade his licences while working with me.
-He is a great addition to FW.
-It was insanely busy last fall.
+I have committed to help him upgrade his skills.
+He is working to be my equal.
+He was a big part of the best fall ever.

 His sense of humour shows when asked to help me with this blog.
 “I’m a country lad from Catholic Corkery (Carp) and enjoy fishing and long walks on the beach” His claim to fame is he completed his high school volunteer hours being Santa 5 years running at St Michael’s primary school (Corkery).
 Clients like him.